dsuth10/TimetableV1/README.md

 - The absence management API supports weekly filtering for timetable overlay integration
 - The recurrence engine automatically handles task modifications and horizon extension
 - All backend API endpoints are complete and ready for frontend integration
 - The frontend now provides a modern, responsive interface with drag-and-drop functionality
+- The testing infrastructure is robust and supports complex component testing with proper isolation